Easter Weekend 7th April – 9th April 2023

 - Get yourself to the Lake Karapiro Camping & Events Complex.

-- 12:00 noon-onwards Scrutineering.
-This area is being tightened up.
-Scrutineers will be checking each boats cellphone text ability & safety inventory especially life jackets.
+- 10:00am onwards Scrutineering.
+Scrutineers will be checking each boats safety inventory especially life jackets.
 When completed an “Approved” card will be attached to the boat.
 It will be the Skippers responsibility to find a scrutineer and get him to check and attach a card.
 No card no entry.

 Easter Saturday: